 iolinist Jeremías Sergiani-Velázquez has performed classical, contemporary, and tango music around the world.
 As soloist, chamber musician, and orchestral performer, he has been heard in 16 countries across four continents.
-He was recently appointed Principal Second Violin of the Metropolitan Opera Orchestra by Yannick Nézet-Séguin.
+In 2021, he was appointed Principal Second Violin of the Metropolitan Opera Orchestra by Yannick Nézet-Séguin.

 Born in Córdoba, Argentina, a teenage Jeremías’ big break nearly got him expelled.
-While he had finally been accepted to study with the vaunted violinist Fernando Hasaj, Jeremías needed to commute to Buenos Aires—a 20 hour round trip by bus which forced him to miss multiple days of school at a time.
+While he had finally been accepted to study with violinist Fernando Hasaj, Jeremías needed to commute to Buenos Aires—a 20 hour round trip by bus which forced him to miss multiple days of school at a time.
 When threatened with losing his musical education, the young violinist underwent rigorous study to attain his high school diploma at 15, freeing himself to focus on music as his love.

 His hard work paid off.
 Eventually plucked out of Argentina to join the New England Conservatory and later The Juilliard School, Jeremías quickly developed a deep orchestral resume: he was a member of both the Pittsburgh Symphony Orchestra and Chicago’s Grant Park Symphony, toured extensively with the Orpheus Chamber Orchestra, and has served as concertmaster of the New York Classical Players.
 Throughout his career, Jeremías has been invited to the world’s most elite summer festivals, including the Perlman Music Program, Music@Menlo, Taos, Kneisel, Aspen, and Schleswig-Holstein.
 He is an Artist Faculty member of the Charles Ives Music Festival.